NirmalMadhusoodanan/SampleTemplate-AMlab/Lasercuttingexperimentupdated/procedure.md

 2. Note the laser power value and then click on NEXT Button at the bottom right corner to proceed. <br>
 <img src="images/srlp-3.png"><br>

 3. Click on the door handle of the laser cutting machine to open it.
-Click on the sheet to insert it to the machine.
+Click on the sheet to insert it to the machine.<br>
 <img src="images/srlp-4.png"><br>
 <img src="images/srlp-5.png"><br>

 4. Click on the door handle of the laser cutting machine again to close it.
-Click Next button.
+Click Next button.<br>
 <img src="images/srlp-6.png"><br>
 <img src="images/srlp-7.png"><br>